 Young Guns are four cylinder, front wheel drive cars which are modified for safety only.
 It is designed as an entry level class for teenagers starting at 13 years old.
 It is also a trophy division.
 For our drivers’ safety, it is also a strictly no-contact division.

 Unlimited four cylinder front wheel drive cars, must meet all safety standards.

 Hoosier Super Late Models (guest appearances, see schedule)

 These are the fastest form of stock car racing PPMS, averaging at over 125 miles per hour!
 They weigh between 2175 and 2275 pounds (including the driver) and produce between 525 and 850 horsepower.
 The engines used in these cars allow them to run higher spoilers, which produce better aerodynamics and help reduce weight.

-We’re also joined every few weeks by visiting series like the All-Star Circuit of Champions sprints and the Zimmer’s Service Center United Late Model Series.
+We’re also joined every few weeks by visiting series like the All-Star Circuit of Champions sprints.
+ULTIMATE Super Late Model Series, Rush Sportsman Modified, RUSH Sprint Cars, Super 6 Late Models, Economods.
 Check our schedule for details.